Honey Garlic Butter Shrimp is quick and easy and a guaranteed hit!

 - Cut the broccoli into bite size pieces so they cook evenly.

-Items I use to make honey butter garlic shrimp:
+Items I used to make this recipe!

 More quick and easy shrimp recipes: